-December 14, 2018 Brewton, Alabama
+January 13, 2020 Brewton, Alabama

-Saraland Board of Education Management Discussion and Analysis For The Year Ended September 30, 2018
+Saraland Board of Education Management Discussion and Analysis For The Year Ended September 30, 2019

-The Saraland Board of Education's (the "Board") discussion and analysis presents the overall financial position and operating results of the fiscal year that ended September 30, 2018.
-Readers are encouraged to read it in conjunction with the transmittal letter at the front of this report and the Board's financial statements, which follow this analysis.
+The Saraland Board of Education's (the "Board") discussion and analysis presents the overall financial position and operating results of the fiscal year that ended September 30, 2019.
 The Management's Discussion and Analysis (MD&A) reflects an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB) in their statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.